jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## How have stadium construction costs changed over time?

+Professional sports venues were entirely private ventures at the beginning of the 20th century, when MLB teams constructed their first modern concrete and steel stadiums.
+These initial venues were improvements over the impermanent wooden structures they replaced, which were prone to fire, but they were very basic facilities for seating spectators.
+The durable nature of reinforced concrete allowed the early ballparks to last 60 years or longer---inaugural era ballparks Fenway Park (Boston) and Wrigley Field (Chicago) continue to host major-league teams.

 ## Which U.S. stadiums cost the most?

 ## Which stadiums received the largest public subsidies?